What makes a tree protected and How to Find Out

-A protected tree is one that is subject to specific legal restrictions, and it’s illegal to do work on a protected tree without the required permissions.
-There are two types of protection a tree might have: preservation orders and protection orders.
+A protected tree is subject to specific legal controls It is illegal to work on a protected tree without the required permissions.
+There are two kinds of protection that trees might have: statutory protection and preservation orders.

-As a matter of the law trees are protected by law and are subject to Tree Preservation Orders (TPOs).
-TPOs are put in place by local authorities to safeguard trees of significant value to the public and to ensure that they are not destroyed or damaged.
+In the context of statutory protection trees are protected by laws and in the hands of Tree Preservation Orders (TPOs).
+TPOs are put in place by local authorities to protect trees of significant value to the public and to ensure that they are not destroyed or damaged.

 Preservation orders

-Preservation orders are like TPOs in that they are issued by the Secretary of State for the Environment.
-The trees that are protected by preservation orders are considered to have an exceptional worth and are therefore protected from any work, including felling.
+Preservation orders are similar to TPOs but are issued through the secretary of state for the Environment.
+Trees with preservation orders are considered to be of exceptional value and are shielded from all work, which includes cutting down.

 What can I do to determine if a tree is protected?

-To determine whether trees are protected, you need to verify if it’s subject to an TPO or preservation order.
-This can be done by contacting your municipal authority, and asking them to check for records.
+To determine whether the tree is protected, you need to determine if the tree is subject to a TPO or preservation or protection order.
+This can be done by contacting the authorities in your area and asking them look up their archives.

 TPO search

-If you want to find a TPO, you can contact your local Tree or Woodland Official of your local authority.
-They will be able to tell you if the tree is protected.
-They will also be able to advise you about the next steps to take if the tree is protected.
+To search for an TPO to locate one, contact the Tree or Woodland Official from your local authority, who will inform you whether the tree is protected.
+They’ll also be able to advise you about the next steps to do if your tree is protected.

 Preservation order search

-In order to search for a preservation permit, you will need to contact secretary of state for Environment.
-They will be able to tell you if the tree is protected and provide you with the information you require and direction.
+In order to search for a preservation permit, you must contact Secretary of State, Department of the Environment.
+They can tell you whether the tree is protected and provide you with the required information and guidelines.

 FAQs: